Sumit-NCSU/NCSU-CSC510Project/DESIGN.md

 4. Jenkins: When a pull request is issued, it'll trigger the jenkins to build the job.
 It'll notify the botCiCd that a build has been triggered and it'll also report the status to botCiCd.
 When requested by botCiCd, it'll build a job or a particular build, and also return the details requested about a particular job.
 Some of the jobs that the botCiCd will trigger are merging the repositories, running test suite etc..

 5. Datastore: The datastore will hold the data related to voting and other details that help relating a build number to the user who issued the pull request. botCiCd interacts with datastore whenever a user votes on a particular pull request, and it sends data that is stored in datastore. botCiCd can also access the data stored.
 Currently, we're looking at using a datastore like Redis but can also use conventional database like cockroachDB.

+6. Logging: This component manages all the logs for the slack bot which the slack bot will create.
+These logs can be used for debugging purposes later if some issue occurs.

 3rd Party in our project include Git, Jenkins and Heroku.